 Effort Pace aims to create a more useful and actionable stat that sounds similar to Garmin's grade-adjusted pace feature.
 I'm not accusing Coros of nicking this feature, though; not only Garmin only recently rolled it out, but new features are usually developed for years, so it's only unfortunate they were launched more or less at the same time.

-Coros admits that the Effort Pace feature is a start and that they are planning on turning it into the "most advanced training metric" available on the market.
+Coros admits that the Effort Pace feature is a start and that they plan on turning it into the "most advanced training metric" available on the market.
 It certainly can't be worse than Running Power!
 For one, Effort Pace is personalised via the Coros EvoLab system that reads your historical activity data and determines how you perform in different conditions.
 Good start – we'll see how it'll develop over time.

 Coros Pod 2 review – Accuracy